How to Get Tickets to The Late Show with Stephen Colbert

 To ensure you get a seat, a good rule is to check for tickets to any of the television shows you wish to see the moment your trip is confirmed.
 The tickets are usually released in batches months in advance, so start checking early and then check back often.

-Read on to learn all about ‘The Late Show with Stephen Colbert’ or click to discover how to obtain tickets to the other live taping of shows in New York City such as The Tonight Show with Jimmy Fallon, Late Night with Seth Myers, the Daily Show with Trevor Noah, and the Nightly Show with Larry Wilmore.
+Read on to learn all about ‘The Late Show with Stephen Colbert’ or see our post New York TV Show Tickets to discover how to obtain tickets to the other live taping of shows in New York City such as The Tonight Show with Jimmy Fallon, Late Night with Seth Myers or the Daily Show with Trevor Noah.

 Also, consider taking our Midtown Manhattan Tour or our self-guided tour of Times Square, so we can point out the location of Stephen’s theater.
 Or find it yourself – it’s the Ed Sullivan Theater at 1697 Broadway.